-Before leaving a bunker, players should carefully fill and smooth over all holes and footprints made by him, and then leave the rake with the handle at right angles to the bunker edge.
+Before leaving a bunker, players should carefully fill and smooth over all holes and footprints and then leave the rake with the handle at right angles to the bunker edge.

-5. Push back excess sand with reverse side of rake.
+- Push back excess sand with the reverse side of the rake

-2-3.
-Knock in all of the edge of the divot with your club or your shoe.
+- Knock in all the edges of the divot with your club or shoe.

 Damage to Greens

-1. Don’t drop the flagstick on the putting surface as it will cause damage.
+- Don’t drop the flagstick on the putting surface, as it will cause damage.

-Players must NOT use their putter to remove their golf ball from the hole.
+Players must NOT use their putter to remove their golf balls from the hole.